Android platform glossary

 URIs in Android

-Android uses URI (uniform resource identifier) strings as the basis for requesting data in a content provider (such as to retrieve a list of contacts) and for requesting actions in an Intent (such as opening a Web page in a browser).
-The URI scheme and format is specialized according to the type of use, and an application can handle specific URI schemes and strings in any way it wants.
+Android uses uniform resource identifier (URI) strings as the basis for requesting data in a content provider (such as to retrieve a list of contacts) and for requesting actions in an intent (such as opening a web page in a browser).
+The URI scheme and format is specialized according to the type of use, and an app can handle specific URI schemes and strings in any preferred way.
 Some URI schemes are reserved by system components.
-For example, requests for data from a content provider must use the content://.
-In an Intent, a URI using an http:// scheme will be handled by the browser.
+For example, requests for data from a content provider must use content://.
+In an intent, a URI using an http:// scheme are handled by the browser.

 Build